No Result

 A post shared by Partake Foods (@partakefoods)

-Inspired by her daughter’s food allergies, Denise Woodard started her allergy-free cookies – Partake.
-According to Inc, Denise is the first Black woman to raise more than $1 million publicly for a Consumer Packaged Good food startup.
+Inspired by her daughter’s food allergies, Denise Woodard launched Partake Foods, an allergy-friendly snack brand.
+She became the first Black woman to publicly raise over $1 million for a consumer packaged goods food startup, disrupting the food e-commerce business.

 She said to grow her e-commerce business, she focused on building a high-quality product and building a loyal emailing list.